jamespfennell/path-train-gtfs-realtime/README.md

 - `--port <int>`: the port to bind the HTTP server to (default `8080`)

 - `--timeout_period <duration>`:
-        the maximum duration to wait for a response from the source API (default 5s for the path-data API, 15s for the PANYNJ API)
+        the maximum duration to wait for a response from the source API (default 5s)

 - `--update_period <duration>`:
-        how often to update the feed (default 5s).
+        how often to update the feed (default 5s for the path-data API, 15s for the PANYNJ API).
     Remember that the more frequently you update, the more stress you place on the source API, so be nice.